 It is essential that the wood must be natural and untreated.
 Your bird will feel more at ease on an all-natural hardwood perch, and they will get the sense that they are walking on something more natural when they do so.

-A parakeet doesn’t need to lean against anything to relax on its branch or perch; nonetheless, they may choose to do so or push themselves against the side of the cage or their mates.
+A parakeet doesn’t need to lean against anything to relax on its branch or perch; nonetheless, they may choose to do so or push itself against the side of the cage or its mates.
 Some foolish parakeets will sleep in less specific positions, even though this behavior is infrequent (like the ground).

-Don’t be concerned if your bird’s strange sleeping position doesn’t seem to be hurting them and isn’t accompanied by any other worrying signs.
+Don’t be concerned if your bird’s strange sleeping position doesn’t seem to hurt them and isn’t accompanied by other worrying signs.
 They’re just being a goof.
 For cases like these, you might consider a parakeet hammock!

 The surrounding environment has a significant role in determining whether or not you should cover the cage your parakeet is housed in.
 Even at midnight, for example, the light from the lamps makes the room extremely bright.
-In situations like those, where there is a significant amount of light throughout the night, you must ensure that the parakeet’s cage is covered.
+In situations like those, where there is a significant amount of light throughout the night, you must cover the parakeet’s cage.

 In other circumstances, such as when you have provided your parakeet with a dimly lit and peaceful environment, there is a less practical requirement for you to cover their cage.
 Just know that covering it up will never cause harm and always ensure better sleep.

 See Related: Forest Owlet: Why Is It Critically Endangered?